BBN-Q/libaps2/README.md

 Building
 ------------
-For those wishing to develop or build the driver from source for use on Linux or OS X. Prebuilt binaries for Windows are available the releases.
+For those wishing to develop or build the driver from source for use on Linux or OS X. Prebuilt binaries for Windows are available on the releases tab.

 ### Dependencies

 * C++ compiler: Threaded support is important as we use C++11 std::thread.
 See below for OS specific compilers tested.
 * [cmake](http://www.cmake.org/): Cmake build tool version 2.8 or higher (http://www.cmake.org/)
 * [hdf5](http://www.hdfgroup.org/HDF5/): Currently built against 1.8.13
-* [asio](http://think-async.com/): We use the standalone (as opposed to Boost) asio package.

 ### Windows
 Using gcc on Windows is a rapidly moving target.
 Our setup has changed every couple of months but the latest and most painless way has been using [MSYS2](http://sourceforge.net/projects/msys2/) and the [MinGW-w64](http://mingw-w64.sourceforge.net/) gcc compiler stack.